-It's not summer if you can't smell it: grill, smoke, corn on the cob and toasted marshmallows.
+It's not technically summer if you can't smell the barbeque roasting some corn, or marshmellows getting toasty!
 Barbecuing is synonymous with summer for many people, but it does not have to be harmful to the planet.

-We have made a quick guide to make your barbecue more sustainable without compromising on taste, vibe or anything else - so you can continue to love barbecuing as much as you love the planet.
+We have made a quick guide to make your next barbecue more climate friendly without compromising on taste, vibe or anything else - so you can continue to love barbecuing as much as you love the planet.

 It is easy, cheap and gets the job done (with varying results), but that is pretty much the only good thing we have to say about it.
-For the last couple of years, the disposable grill has played a main role when we going barbecuing in nature.
+For the last couple of years, the disposable grill has played a main role when barbecuing in nature.
 After we have eaten the half-raw sausages and the burnt bread, and the grill has fulfilled its duty, what do we do with it?
-It is quite difficult to dispose of in an environmentally friendly way, and often it ends up directly in the rubbish bin or (even worse) left in nature.
+It is quite difficult to dispose of in an environmentally friendly way, and the disposable grills often end up directly in the rubbish bin or (even worse) left in nature.

-The charcoal itself is neither good for the climate or your own health, and a Swedish study shows that the disposable grill emits between four and five times as much CO2 as a regular grill, primarily due to the aluminum tray.
+The charcoal itself is neither good for the climate or for your own health.
+A Swedish study shows that the disposable grill emits between four and five times as much CO2 as a regular grill, primarily due to the aluminum tray.
 If you love spontaneous barbecuing in the park consider investing in a portable gas grill.

 As mentioned earlier, coal itself is neither good for the climate or your own health.
 The smoke from the coal is not really the harmful part for us, but when we fry meat and the fat from the meat drips down over the glowing coal, the carcinogenic polycyclic aromatic hydrocarbons (PAHs) are formed in the smoke and they settle on the meat, which we end up consuming when we eat the meat.
 This can be avoided i.e. by using a drip tray that collects the fat, while avoiding a burnt black crust if you are inattentive for a moment.